zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/queryfirstordefault.md

 ## Example - QueryFirstOrDefault Anonymous

-The raw SQL query can be executed using the `QueryFirstOrDefault` method and map the first result to a dynamic list, or a default value if the sequence contains no elements to a dynamic list.
+The raw SQL query can be executed using the `QueryFirstOrDefault` method and map the first result to a dynamic list, or a default value if the sequence contains no elements.

 You could store the results of this query in a [Dapper anonymous result type](/result-anonymous) as follows: